go-to-k/image-scanner-with-trivy/API.md

 An OS at the end of service/life (EOL) usually gets into this situation, which is definitely full of vulnerabilities.
 `exitOnEol` can fail scanning on EOL OS with a non-zero code.

+It defaults to 1 IN THIS CONSTRUCT for safety in CI/CD.
+In the original trivy, it is 0.

 > [https://aquasecurity.github.io/trivy/latest/docs/configuration/others/#exit-on-eol](https://aquasecurity.github.io/trivy/latest/docs/configuration/others/#exit-on-eol)